-Information about Biahmu Fayoum, tours and Online Booking
+Information about Biahmu Fayoum, tours, Booking

 Biahmu Fayoum in Egypt is 7 km north of the capital of the vast Oasis of Fayoum.
 In fact, Biahmu is the the site for the famous pedestal itself.
 Indeed it is not near a road today.
 To get there, you should walk through the thick vegetation.
 You also should do through shaded areas and span many irrigation ditches.
 The remains of two large stone pedestals once supported colossi of Amenemhat III.
 They stand just north of the small village of Biahmu.
 In fact, the two large pedestals are somewhat ruinous, but essentially complete stone.
 Moreover, they are light yellow in color.
 They now partly supported by Department of Antiquities bricks.
 In fact, the walking to al-Sanam village is pleasant.

 The fresh, soft and sandy color of the pedestals stand about 100 meters apart.
 It presents an attractive contrast to the rich green of the fertile surrounding countryside.
 How Much more striking the scene was thirty-eight centuries ago.
 In fact, each of the pedestals surmounted by a majestic red quartzite.
 It seats the colossus of Amenemhat III.
 The Pedestals maybe stood about the same height as they do now.
 In fact, it is about 8 meters and the colossi towered a further 13 meters.
 Each Colossus and pedestal surmounted by an enclosure wall.
 The wall is of the same solid blocks as the pedestals.